|

 that they are capable of asserting their own rights; that no provision

-the road, no wrong is alleged capable of redress in this suit, or which
+of the road, no wrong is alleged capable of redress in this suit, or

 Railroad

-company is not a mere creature of the United States, but that while it
+is not a mere creature of the United States, but that while it owes

 case, be enforced, it is still a private corporation, the same as other

-the other laws of the States in which the road lies, so far as they do
+and the other laws of the States in which the road lies, so far as they

 We are not prepared to say that there are no trusts which the United